caizoryan/vue-animated-poster-designer/README.md

 #### User interface
 * Collapsable Menus
 ## Roadmap — features to be added

+#### p5
+Basically turn this app into a p5 GUI editor and designer so p5 can be used as a design tool more effectively
+ * A user can add a p5 script which would be read out by the program and converted into a GUI interface
+ * The variables get automatically mapped to either sliders or input fields
+ * The frameRate can also be manipulated with sliders
 #### Animation
  * p5.js based Animation
  * Tinker with p5 variables to make animations work for you